rpatrik96/rpatrik96.github.io/_posts/2023-12-12-rotating-features-for-object-discovery-blog-post.md

 It would be interesting whether performance improves with different inductive biases.
 Namely, the network uses a so-called binding mechanism that ensures that similar features are processed together.
 As the authors have shown, the binding mechanism is sensitive to angular distance.
 That is, it benefits from a higher-dimensional hypersphere, where vectors can be distributed further apart.

-[I think of the binding mechanism analogously to the attraction-repulsion forces in contrastive learning.]

 Experimental results show clear improvements, but I will focus on the main message: